A three stage approach

 Throughout the year proponents can submit ideas how to mobilise more private finance for climate mitigation and adaptation projects.
 The form to do this can be found here.
 A proposal should meet the following criteria:

-- Hold the promise to mobilise substantial private investment in the next 3 years.
+- The project holds the promise to mobilise substantial private investment in the next 3 years.

-- Make sure that there is one or more parties willing to take the lead in preparing and presenting the idea, and eventually implementing it.
+- Make sure that there is one or more parties willing to take the lead in preparing and presenting the project, and eventually implementing it.

 The MoMo secretariat, consisting of experts from the Ministry of Foreign Affairs, IUCN NL and ECN, assesses the proposals and selects the best ideas for a discussion with financial experts that manage public or private funds in the Netherlands.
 See here the composition of this expert panel.
 All projects submitted will get feedback on the financial quality of the proposal and advice on how to to perfect it.
 The panel may also provide the necessary contacts and expertise that can help in the realisation of your idea.